dandavison/delta/README.md

 ## A viewer for git and diff output

-Code evolves, and studying diffs to understand how some code has changed is a fundamental mode of work.
-Delta aims to make studying diffs both efficient and enjoyable: it allows you to make extensive changes to the layout and styling of diffs, as well as allowing you to stay arbitrarily close to the default git/diff output, changing just the aspects that you want to change.
+Code evolves, and studying diffs is a fundamental mode of work.
+Delta aims to make this both efficient and enjoyable: it allows you to make extensive changes to the layout and styling of diffs, as well as allowing you to stay arbitrarily close to the default git/diff output.

 #### Delta's main features are:

 - Language syntax highlighting with color themes
 - Within-line highlights based on a Levenshtein edit inference algorithm
-- Style (foreground color, background color, font attributes) can be configured independently for more than 20 different sections of the diff
+- Git style strings (foreground color, background color, font attributes) are supported for >20 stylable elements
-- Stylable box/line decorations to draw attention to commit, file and hunk header sections.
 - Side-by-side view
 - Line numbering
-- `--diff-highlight` and `--diff-so-fancy` emulation modes
+- `diff-highlight` and `diff-so-fancy` emulation modes
+- Stylable box/line decorations to draw attention to commit, file and hunk header sections.
 - Code can be copied directly from the diff (`-/+` markers are removed by default).
 - `n` and `N` keybindings to move between files in large diffs, and between diffs in `log -p` views (`--navigate`)